ericsolberg/sapwebide-docker/README.md

 ## Quick Setup
 1. The only thing you need on the target machine is the Docker runtime.
 On a Mac or Windows machine, [install Boot2Docker](https://docs.docker.com/installation/#installation 'Docker Installation').
+> <font style="text-color:red;">Even easier!
+Mac Only!</font> Instead of Boot2Docker, [install Kitematic](https://kitematic.com/ 'Download Kitematic').
+This GUI tool makes it ridiculously easy to run and configure images from DockerHub.
+But it also includes the Docker command line and is much easier to install than Boot2Docker.
+After downloading & running Kitematic, simply select "Open Docker Command Line Terminal" from the File menu.
+From there, the remainder of the instructions are exactly the same as below.
 2. Create a directory on your computer for building the Docker container.
 On my system I used:

         mkdir ~/SAP